pagekit/docs/developer-guides/themes.md

 To style the Pagekit system output, you can just add the CSS for a few classes instead of including the entire UIkit CSS.
 The `theme.css` file that comes with the Hello extension already includes the necessary classes.

-If you want to completely change the markup that Pagekit itself generates, you also have the possibility to overwrite system view files, to provide custom widget renderer and custom menu renderer.
+If you want to completely change the markup that Pagekit itself generates, you also have the possibility to overwrite system view files.

 ## Overwrite system views
-To overwrite system view files, you just need to put template files in the correct locations inside your theme folder.
+To overwrite system view files, you just need to create corresponding folders inside your theme to mimic the original structure and put the template files there, as shown in the table below.

 File                         | Original view file                       | Description
 ---------------------------- | ---------------------------------------- | ------------------------